-High-Yield Savings Accounts
+High-yield Savings Accounts

-IBC could be a powerful personal finance tool for higher-net-worth individuals who could benefit from tax savings and want the freedom to borrow money quickly An individual can borrow from their whole life insurance policy without a credit check or lengthy underwriting process.
+Infinite banking could be a powerful personal finance tool for higher-net-worth individuals who would benefit from tax savings and want the freedom to borrow money quickly.
+Individuals can borrow from their whole life insurance policy without a credit check or lengthy underwriting process.